manuela-osei/weku/README.md

 # weku
 Weku is a mobile application where we provide service to our users to tell and record their stories in their own perspective and connect family in order to know and be familiar with your family tree.
-Weku is being created for a final university project in Creaive computing.
+Weku is being created for a final university project in Creative computing.
 The application is being built with ionic and javaScript.
 RUN CODE:
 DOWNLOAD: